python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |allow_sending_without_reply| replace:: Pass :obj:`True`, if the message should be sent even if the specified replied-to message is not found.

-.. |caption_entities| replace:: List of special entities that appear in the caption, which can be specified instead of ``parse_mode``.
+.. |caption_entities| replace:: Sequence of special entities that appear in the caption, which can be specified instead of ``parse_mode``.

 .. |protect_content| replace:: Protects the contents of the sent message from forwarding and saving.